 Brisbane Teen & Child Circumcision – Boys and AdolescentsMarwan Nasr2019-07-05T16:35:39-04:00

-Because we are a specialized circumcision clinic for boys and teens, our clients travel from across Queensland to access circumcision care.
+Because we are a dedicated circumcision clinic for boys and teens, our clients travel from across Queensland to access circumcision care.
 While infant circumcision is generally available in most Australian cities, there are relatively few doctors with an expertise in circumcision for boys who are no longer babies or who are entering the teenage years.

 Adult circumcision is also offered at our clinic and you can find more detail on this service on a dedicated page on this website.